 DHS.
 Customs and Border Protection.

-USDA's Animal and Plant Health Inspection Service (APHIS) is charged with implementing Section 10007 of the 2014 Farm Bill (Jul 2015; 5.6 MB) to prevent the introduction or spread of plant pests and diseases that threaten U.S. agriculture and the environment.
+USDA's Animal and Plant Health Inspection Service (APHIS) was charged with implementing Section 10007 initially part of the 2014 Farm Bill to prevent the introduction or spread of plant pests and diseases that threaten U.S. agriculture and the environment.
 Under the Farm Bill, APHIS provides funding to strengthen the nation’s infrastructure for pest detection and surveillance, identification, and threat mitigation, while working to safeguard the nursery production system.

-The section below contains selected highly relevant resources for this subject, organized by source.
-To view all related content for this subject, click on "View all resources for subject" in the top left of this page.
+The section below contains highly relevant resources for this subject, organized by source.
+Or, to display all related content view all resources for Prevention

 Council or Task Force